-Creating a Maven project and adding the Dependency
+Creating a Maven project and adding the Selenium Dependency

 User can create a Maven project and add the desired dependency using the below steps:

-Saving or Updating the Maven Project and checking the dependencies added
+Saving or Updating the Maven Project: Check if Dependencies are added

 After adding all the dependencies, follow the below steps to download them to the local computer: